Learning to Translate Noise for Robust Image Denoising: Qualitative Analysis

-Qualitative results on all datasets in the main paper are shown in Figures~\ref{fig:qualitative2} and~\ref{fig:qualitative3}.
+Qualitative results on all datasets in the main paper are shown in Figures~\ref{fig:qual_comparison2}, ~\ref{fig:qual_comparison3}, ~\ref{fig:qual_comparison4} and ~\ref{fig:qualitative_sidd}.
 Our method significantly surpasses the PSNR scores of other denoising models on all OOD datasets (iPhone, Huawei, OPPO, Sony, Xiaomi).
-Notably, the output images of KBNet~\citep{Zhang2023kbnet}, exhibit visible breakdowns due to severe overfitting to the training set.
 For the in-distribution SIDD, our method produces clean results without generating unnecessary zipper artifacts.